There are now 3 possible online modes for units:

 - Advisable prior study:

-health-related course of study
+- health or health-related course of study

 Approved quota: 15—according to projects and available supervision